-Demolition would be followed by dredging of approximately 18,600 cubic yards of material to a depth of approximately 10 to 17-feet deep in a 425-foot-long by 222-foot-wide, 94,350-square foot area east of the Pier 221⁄2 main pier to ensure that water depth in this area is sufficient for installation of and ongoing access to the new steel float.
-Dredging would be performed from water-side barges using a clamshell bucket.
+Demolition would be followed by dredging of approximately 18,600 cubic yards of material to a depth of approximately 10 to 17 feet deep in a 425 foot long by 222 foot wide, 94,350 square foot area east of the Pier 221⁄2 main pier to ensure that water depth in this area is sufficient for installation of and ongoing access to the new steel float.
+Dredging would be performed from water side barges using a clamshell bucket.
 Dredged materials would be screened of debris and placed into scows for transfer to the approved disposal site(s).
 Debris would be transferred to an upland disposal site.
-Any hazardous materials found to be present in dredged materials would be disposed in compliance with regulatory requirements at an appropriate certified disposal facility.
+Any hazardous materials found to be present in dredged materials would be disposal facility.

-Dredging would require approval from the Dredged Material Management Office (DMMO).
-The DMMO is a joint program of the San Francisco Bay Conservation and Development Commission (BCDC), San Francisco Bay Regional Water Quality Control Board (RWQCB), State Lands Commission (SLC), the San Francisco District U.S. Army Corps of Engineers (USACE), and the U.S. Environmental Protection Agency (EPA).
+Dredging would require approval from the Dredged Material Management Office (DMMO).10 The DMMO is a joint program of the San Francisco Bay Conservation and Development Commission (BCDC), San Francisco Bay Regional Water Quality Control Board (RWQCB), State Lands Commission (SLC), the San Francisco District U.S. Army Corps of Engineers (USACE), and the U.S. Environmental Protection Agency (EPA).
 The purpose of the DMMO is to cooperatively review sediment quality sampling plans, analyze the results of sediment quality sampling and make suitability determinations for material proposed for disposal in San Francisco Bay.